prmrdl/XenGuide/sites/prototype/content/Guides/guide4.md

 In Xeneta, you can find today's freight rates between any two locations using the [search]({{< ref "portsearch.md" >}}) on the dashboard.

-If you're interested in a number of lanes, finding them over and over using the location search will be tedious.
-Instead, you can use the **Follow** button from any search result to add it to the Following list.
+If you're interested in a number of lanes, you can use the **Follow** button from any search result to add it to your followed trends.
+You can then view your followed trends to get a full list of trade lanes relevant to you.

 {{< fig src="../g4-follow.png" text="Using the Follow button." >}}